How Often Should I be Eating After Weight Loss Surgery?

 Start the Day Right

 It is pretty well established that we should eat breakfast.
-You will have all heard the phrase “breakfast is the most important meal of the day”.
 Whilst eating breakfast has not specifically been studied after weight loss surgery, wider research tells us breakfast can improve mental performance, reduce fatigue and improve eating habits by reducing snacking during the day.
-These are positive benefits for all of us, whether we have had weight loss surgery or not.
+Further, the reduced capacity following surgery means you need to maximise your nutrition wherever you can, and this breakfast is your first opportunity of the day to do so.

 Reflect on your eating habits.
-If you skip breakfast do you get hungry mid morning?
+If you skip breakfast do you get hungry mid morning, or mid afternoon?
 Are you prepared with a healthy snack or do you grab whatever is available in the lunchroom, vending machine or service station?
-This is a common pitfall of breakfast skippers.
 If you skip breakfast are you finding you eat little through the day, but the majority of food later at night?
 Late at night do you make good food choices?
+Reflect on your eating and see if you can identify a pattern.

-As explained above, many people skip breakfast thinking that if they are not hungry, they may as well ‘save’ the calories.
-This generally backfires at the other end of the day.
-It is similar with lunch.
-Many clients tell us that they become so absorbed in their day, occupied with work or family life that they ‘forget’ to eat lunch.
+As explained above, many people skip breakfast thinking that if they are not hungry, they may as well ‘save’ the calories, which generally backfires at the other end of the day.
+We see a similar scenario with lunch, with people becoming so absorbed in their day, occupied with work or family life that they ‘forget’ to eat lunch.
 This leaves them ravenous later in the afternoon looking for a snack, and then they have no appetite for the evening meal.
 It is usually the evening meal where people include their largest serve of protein for the day, so this pattern makes it difficult to meet your nutritional requirements.

 Skipping meals makes it difficult to obtain adequate nutrition during the rest of the day.
-This is particularly so for those in the early stages following sleeve gastrectomy and gastric bypass surgery, when serve sizes are often quite restricted.
+This is particularly so for those in the early stages following surgery, when serve sizes are often quite restricted.

 To have some routine, you do not have to eat at exact times every day, but your meals should be fairly evenly spaced.
 It is not reasonable for someone who works night shift to eat at the same times as a schoolteacher, so we need to be flexible in our timing, but keep meals regular.
 If we keep a basic pattern of three meals per day, we can more effectively read our hunger and satiety signals through the day to fuel our body appropriately, which gets us closer to our goals.